40 Easy Ways to Help Prevent Type 2 Diabetes

-In a study from Australia, researchers studied overweight and obese middle-aged adults and found that when they broke up a long bout—five hours—of sitting with two minutes of walking, their bodies had better control of post-meal blood sugar and insulin levels throughout the day compared to when they didn’t take such breaks.
+In a 2012 study in Diabetes Care, researchers studied overweight and obese middle-aged adults and found that when they broke up a long bout—five hours—of sitting with two minutes of walking, their bodies had better control of post-meal blood sugar and insulin levels throughout the day compared to when they didn’t take such breaks.
 Researchers say that over time, preventing post-meal spikes in glucose and insulin can protect the arteries and heart from damage.
 Get up from your desk every 20 minutes or so.
 Stretch, fill up a glass of water, speak to a colleague in person, or stand up during meetings.

 Strike a pose

 Could downward-facing dog or a cat stretch translate to better blood-sugar numbers and a slimmer waist?
 Maybe.
 In one study in Diabetes Care, 123 people with diabetes who took yoga classes lost a few pounds and kept their glucose levels steady.
 In contrast, a control group who didn’t do yoga saw their levels rise.
 Levels of cell-damaging free radicals—which play a role in diabetes complications like vision loss and kidney damage—fell 20 percent.
 You don’t have to be flexible as a pool noodle to try yoga.
 Give a gentle online yoga video a try at home.
 Ready to start?
 Here’s a 10-minute yoga workout you can do every day at home.

 Learn to love your body